The Simple Art of Burking

 After having it analyzed with a chemist in Dalkeith, it was found to have arsenic mixed through it.
 The snuff was immediately seized and the search was on for the elusive Mr Wilson.

-And so it was that Mr Wilson was clasped in irons and taken to Edinburgh.
-After a two hour investigation, the judge passed a sentence of wilful murder, and John Wilson, once so sure of himself, was led away to Calton Gaol to await a trial at ‘the ensuing sessions’.
+When he was finally apprehended, Wilson was taken to Edinburgh and questioned for two hours before the judge passed a sentence of wilful murder.
+John Wilson, once so sure of himself, was led away to Calton Gaol to await a trial at ‘the ensuing sessions’.

 ‘Burking in England’